Desktop and Server Virtualisation Specialist

 Figure 1:PuTTYgen configuration page

-4. At the bottom of the Window that appears ensure that the RSA protocol is selected
+4. At the bottom of the Window that appears ensure that the EdSDA key type is selected and check the curve is set to Ed25519 (255 bits)

 5. Click the Generate button in the middle section of the Window.
 You will now be asked to move the mouse around over the blank area of the window to create random code for your SSH key

-6. Change the Key comment from rsa-key-YYYMMDD to your name or the name of your PC where the key will be saved (for easy identification later)
+6. Change the Key comment from ed25519-key-YYYMMDD to your name or the name of your PC where the key will be saved (for easy identification later)

 7. Click on the button labelled Save private key and save the .ppk file somewhere on your harddisc (remember to keep this secure).
 If you wish, before saving you can protect it with a passphrase by entering your chosen passphrase in the Key passphrase and Confirm passphrase boxes (you will be warned if you have not a passphrase)